Engage Customers Using Channels

 After completing this unit, you’ll be able to:

-• Understand the optimum number of channels to create.
+- Determine the optimum number of channels to create for your customers.

-Messaging is all about helping your customers faster by communicating with them on their preferred messaging channels.
-Customers can start conversations with you by sending texts, Facebook messages, or WhatsApp messages to your numbers and accounts.
-Agents can then respond to customers directly from the Service Console.
-Agents can also start conversations with customers under certain conditions, or set up flows that send automated notifications.
+Messaging is all about helping your customers faster by communicating with them in a familiar channel.
+Customers can start conversations with you by sending messages to your numbers and accounts.
+Service reps can then respond to customers directly from the Service Console.
+Reps can also start conversations with customers under certain conditions, or you can set up flows that send automated notifications.

-In the previous unit, we introduced you to messaging channels.
-A channel is any way for customers to communicate with your business.
-Service Cloud supports a number of channels that your customers can use to contact you–including phone, email, web forms, and social media networks.
-Service Cloud Messaging includes the following specific channels:
+In the previous unit, you learned that a channel is any way that a customer can communicate with your business.
+Service Cloud supports a number of channels, including phone, email, web forms, and social media networks.
+Service Cloud Messaging includes these channels:

 How Many Channels Do I Need?

-With the increasing number of available channels, you’re probably wondering what is the optimal number to use to maximize your messaging efficiency.
+You’re probably wondering how many channels to create to maximize your messaging efficiency.
 Well, a lot depends on your customers.
-Messaging lets you tailor your strategy to meet the needs of your customers, all while streamlining it for your agents.
+Messaging lets you tailor your strategy to meet the needs of your customers, all while streamlining it for your support team.

 For example, maybe your company doesn’t have a Facebook account, so setting up a Facebook messaging channel wouldn’t make much sense.
 Or maybe you have a Facebook account but you want to keep it strictly informational.
 In that case, you could stick with a WhatsApp channel to communicate with customers.